aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-range-as-format/_index.md

 Export a cloud spreadsheet/Excel range to a format file.
 The format file can be saved in the cloud or exported to local storage.

-**Prerequisites:** To use this API you must have a valid Aspose Cloud account, obtain a client ID and client secret, generate a JWT access token, and ensure the workbook you want to convert is uploaded to your chosen storage.

 ## Export Range as Format API

 ### Web API